-Adoption agencies are allowed to create their own rules about who can adopt and under what circumstances, as long as they don’t run afoul of state law.
-While there are often no specific legal prohibitions against unmarried couples adopting children, you may find that adoption agencies are biased against unmarried couples, or make it more difficult for unmarried couples to adopt.
-You should be prepared to explain why you haven't married and to make a good case for your fitness as a parent.
+To overcome any potential bias you might encounter, be prepared to explain why you haven't married and to make a good case for your fitness as a parent.
 In general, you should expect to do extra work to prove that your home is a stable and healthy environment for raising children.
 A local social service agency will conduct a home study and interview both partners and then report to the court, which must approve adoptions.
-You may have a longer wait for a child, or you may have to broaden your ideas about the age and type of child you want to adopt.
+You might have a longer wait for a child, or you might have to broaden your ideas about the age and type of child you want to adopt.

 For an overview of legal issues involving adoptions, including different options, such as agency and private adoptions, see the Adoption topic on Nolo's website.